goinginblind/l0-task/README.md

 docker-compose.yml
-Dockerfile          # Dockerfile to build app and producer containers gen_orders.py       # A Python script used to generate JSON payloads go.mod
+Dockerfile          # Dockerfile to build app and producer containers gen_orders.py       # A Python script used to generate JSON payloads locustfile.py       # A Python script used to make a simple load test go.mod
 go.sum
 Makefile            # Commands to speed up builds and teardowns